 - Misaligned contractual language and technical entitlements.

-- Lack of a shared policy taxonomy.
-Vendor and customer use different labels for PII, regulated data and so on.
+- No shared policy taxonomy.
+Vendor and customer use different labels for PII, regulated data, and similar categories.

-- Governance change without comms.
-Vendors update internal rules but do not notify customers until enforcement happens.
+- Governance changes without communication.
+Vendors update internal rules and customers only find out when enforcement starts.

-Tie each root cause to remediation.
-If the entitlement flag is false despite a “no training” clause, the remediation is contractual and technical: amend the contract and push an entitlement change ticket.
+Match each root cause to a fix.
+If the entitlement flag is false despite a “no training” clause, the fix sits in both places: amend the contract and push an entitlement change ticket.

 Fix

 - Introduce a governance playbook.
-Short, usable steps for both sides when a policy change happens.
+Keep the steps short and usable when a policy change lands.

 - Agree on a policy taxonomy.
 Use a shared data-class matrix so both sides label PII, IP, and telemetry the same way.